Reedo0910/brick-entry/README.md

 BrickEntry was developed and designed by Zeee.

-Additional design, icon design, and study related contributions by Joe Hoeltke and Xianyou Yang.
+Additional icon design and study related contributions by Joe Hoeltke and Xianyou Yang.